This beef brisket recipe shows up on my table for just about every Jewish holiday, especially Hanukkah, Rosh Hashanah, and Passover.

 It may seem like a lot of effort, but when you eat it, you’ll understand.
 The meat is melt-in-your-mouth tender and permeated with the rich, sweet, earthy flavors of the sauce.

-Yes, you can cook this beef brisket recipe in either the slow cooker or Instant Pot.
+If you’re looking for an easy way to prepare your brisket, you’re in luck.
+You can cook this beef brisket recipe in either the slow cooker or Instant Pot.

 For the slow cooker, follow the instructions up through adding the beef broth on the stovetop, then transfer everything, including the extra dried apricots and prunes, to the slow cooker.